Ethernet

 FeatherWing Pinouts

-These pinouts are using for the Ethernet FeatherWing, Argon, Boron, P2, and Photon 2.
+These are the default pins for the Ethernet FeatherWing, Argon, Boron, P2, and Photon 2.

 Adafruit FeatherWing